Neo-Mind/WARP/Docs/PatExt_Guide.md

 - [Other Links](#other-links)

 ## About Exe Object
-- In QJS, we get 2 additional global objects (going to be 3 soon) along with various classes & functions.
+- In QJS, we get additional global objects, classes & functions either inbuilt or from Support scripts.
-- Most important global object for both Patches & Extensions is [Exe].
+- For Patches & Extensions, the most important amongst them is the [Exe] object.
 - [Exe] object always refers to the currently loaded app and provides a heap of functions for accessing its contents.
 - Most common functions used are :
 	- **Exe.FindHex, Exe.GetHex, Exe.SetHex, Exe.AddHex**